OisinWrites/Rock-Beats-_/README.md

 - Changed back to divs and content is going down the page, but need to limit times
 - Also need both choices to appear along side, not one after the other as is happening
 - Now appearing alongside- moved js keyword 'record-choices-chart' into last child span of its original div, allowing the div styling to target it as its child.

+## Credits and Sources
+- StackOverflow.
+An example of random selection: https://stackoverflow.com/questions/4959975/generate-random-number-between-two-numbers-in-javascript